Bwthyn Bach 3 Star Visit Wales graded

 Carol & Martin Kristian have a long association with this spectacular part of Wales, and love it.
 Carol has spent holidays in Tywyn since the age of 3 and her parents retired here in the 80's, creating a home from home for all the family.
 Martin,who is Australian, of Latvian parents, was soon introduced to the area by Carol and immediately fell in love with it.
 We live in Herfordshire but visit our cottages at least once a month.
 Martin is recently retired from his business and Carol still runs a childrens theatre school.
 We love nature and are very lucky to have a like minded wonderful team of local people on hand to ensure your stay is pleasant.
 We enjoy meeting our guests whenever possible and sharing our corner of heaven with you.

 Mr and Mrs Kristian purchased this cottage in 2006

+The cottages are full of atmosphere and reminders of bygone days as a working farm.
 This area is breath taking and also very diverse.
 There are beaches, forests, lakes, waterfalls, mountains all offering different experiences to suit all weather and all occasions.

 Although Geufron is very close to Tywyn and all the amenities, in fact just a couple of minutes by car, it is away from traffic and people and surrounded by fields with magnificent views.